DevonDeRaad/eagle.mountain/DNA.handling.protocols/IDT.xGen.low.input.DNA.WGS.library.prep.protocol.for.Historical.DNA.md

    2. Reagent W2 E
    3. Buffer W3 E
    4. Enzyme W4 E
-3. Vortex to mix and spin down all reagents a-d above and place back on ice
+3. Vortex (gently, or flick mix) to mix and spin down all reagents (1-4 above) and place back on ice
 4. Keep Low EDTA TE buffer on ice as well
 5. Prepare the Extension Master Mix in a 1.5mL tube on ice.
 Each component already includes 5% extra to account for error during pipetting.
 Add components in order to the tube:
    1. 19.325ul Low EDTA TE \* n =